nineteendo/jsonyx/docs/source/index.rst

         "bar": {"a": 1, "b": 2, "c": 3}
     }

-- Optionally supports these JSON deviations:
+- Optionally supports these JSON deviations (according to :doc:`this specification <jsonyx-patch-spec>`):

 .. code-block:: javascript